July 26, 2024

 How to Create a Sales Report in Shopify

-1. Log in to your Shopify admin, go to Analytics → Reports, then filter by Sales to view sales-related reports.
+• Go to Analytics → Reports and filter by the Sales category to view sales-related reports.

 How Report Pundit Works Beyond